 How is that going to directly impact your search rankings?
 It's not going to do very much, but what it could do is help people stay on your site, engage with your site better, get those user site metrics up, which can help your site's overall perception as far as the search engines go.
 If they're seeing people come to your site and engage with your website and your content.

 Another area that social media can be helpful, and especially even in the search side of things, is brand recognition.
 If your brand's growing, you're posting a lot on social, you're generating content on your website.
 Your social profiles will get indexed in the search results.
 When somebody looks for your brand, they can see your website, your blog, your Twitter, your LinkedIn account, your Facebook account, things of that nature if you're branding them correctly, if you're optimizing those profiles.
 Those can be visible in the search engines.

 Then we have the on-page and the technical elements.
-Now, I've grouped them together because I ran out of colors.
-Again, this isn't a scientific chart, but these are things that are really impacting your search results.
 This is your titles, your meta tag, your anchor tags, your site structure, your schema markup.
 These are all those things that you can control right on your website.
 Those three things are the areas that you have some control over that you can do a lot of proactive work for.

 The other two, user engagement.
 You can make updates and change things, but your users have to use the site first.
 Google is looking at things like bounce rate, time on page, scroll depth, how they're interacting with your website.
 So if your website isn't interactive, if your website's not engaging users, you're not going to rank.

 The last thing is Google algorithm updates and what the algorithm's doing.
 It's getting changed and tweaked all the time.
 There's a lot of what we do in